 Veteran Service and Discharge – veterans are required to have had 24 months of continuous active duty military service and a discharge status other than Bad Conduct or Dishonorable to be eligible for VA Health Care.
 There are exceptions to the 24-month rule for:

-Geographic - As of April 2018, there are 77 programs in the 42 states listed below (including Washington DC and Puerto Rico).
-While not all geographic areas within these states have coverage, veterans are permitted to travel from the home area to participate.
-Also, many other states are in the process of approving pilot-programs.
-If one's state is not listed below, the candidate should check with their local Area Agency on Aging to see if a program is in development in their geographic area.
+Geographic – As of September 2022, there are programs in the 42 states listed below, plus Washington, D.C. and Puerto Rico.
+While not all geographic areas within these states have coverage, veterans are permitted to travel from their home area to participate in a VDC program.
+Also, many other states are in the process of approving pilot programs.
+If one’s state is not listed below, the candidate should check with their local Area Agency on Aging to see if a program is in development in their geographic area.

-VD-HCBS programs will pay for a very wide range of services and goods.
-Any product or service that is required for the participant’s care, health maintenance, or improves the participant’s ability to live independently, will usually be covered by the program.
+VDC programs will pay for a very wide range of services and goods.
+Any product or service that is required for the participant’s care, health maintenance, or improves the participant’s ability to live independently will usually be covered by the program.
 Participants receive a monthly budget to use for their personal care and relevant supplies in place of receiving the same from the VA Health Care system.
-To be clear, the veteran authorizes the agency to pay service providers on his or her behalf but does not personally receive the cash payments.
+To be clear, the veteran authorizes the agency to pay service providers on his or her behalf, but does not personally receive the cash payments.